Apparently, somehow at some point I’ve deleted the Birthday Calendar from Outlook.

 Recreate the Birthday Calendar online

 The easiest way to recreate your Birthday Calendar folder is by logging on to the website of your Office 365 Exchange Online, Outlook.com or Outlook on the Web (OWA) mailbox provided by your company.
-Once logged on, click on the launcher icon in the top left corner and select your Calendar from the drop-down menu.
+Once logged on, select your Calendar.

 Once you are in your Calendar, press the “Add calendar” button at the top and choose: Birthday calendar.